Search for Schools

 The short answer is approximately one to two years.
 Most states do not have minimum educational requirements for medical assistants.
 Many medical assistant positions require a minimum of a high school diploma or GED and some clinics offer on-the-job training for medical assistants with postsecondary degrees.
 This typically entails several months of supervised practical experience in a clinical setting.

-Some positions require a professional certificate or diploma or a two-year associate’s degree in medical assisting.
+Some positions require a professional certificate, diploma, or two-year associate’s degree in medical assisting.
 Certificate or diploma programs in medical assisting typically take one year to complete while associate’s degrees can be completed in two years and often include a practicum to complement to required coursework.

 How To Become a Medical Assistant – Step-by-Step Guide